New Bank of England rate-setter to keep interest in hedge fund

-LONDON New Bank of England policymaker Gertjan Vlieghe will retain a financial interest in one of the world's biggest hedge fund firms while he sets interest rates, an arrangement that Britain's finance ministry said posed no conflict of interest.
+LONDON, July 29 New Bank of England policymaker Gertjan Vlieghe will retain a financial interest in one of the world's biggest hedge fund firms while he sets interest rates, an arrangement which Britain's finance ministry said posed no conflict of interest.

 Some economists privately expressed surprise when the ministry said on Tuesday that Vlieghe, who joins the Monetary Policy Committee on Sept.
 1, would still receive income from his current employer, Brevan Howard, whose traders bet on rate moves.

-On Wednesday, people with knowledge of the arrangement said Vlieghe would retain an interest in a Brevan Howard vehicle that pays long-term incentive payments.

-This allows him to receive future dividends based on the firm's assets under management, though he will have no contact with investment funds or other operations.
+On Wednesday, a person with knowledge of the arrangement said Vlieghe will remain a non-active partner in Brevan Howard.
+That allows him to receive a share of the firm's profits, though he will have no contact with its funds or other operations.

-"He ceases to be an active partner, but he continues to have a residual interest," one person told Reuters.
-"He is not an active partner, so the idea of a conflict does not come into it."
+"He ceases to be an active partner, but he continues to have a residual interest in the partnership," the person told Reuters.
+"He is not an active partner so the idea of a conflict does not come into it."

-Other people with a similar status at Brevan Howard include its former star trader Chris Rokos, who started a rival fund.
+Other non-active partners at Brevan Howard include former star trader Chris Rokos, who has started a rival fund.

 The BoE's rules state that "members of the MPC may not retain any ... interest, whether or not remunerated, which is, or could be seen to be, in conflict with membership of the Committee", and this should be assessed on a case-by-case basis.